tommyvone/StockRecon/README.md

-# 🚀 Global Stock Picker
+# 🚀 Global Stock Picker By StockRecon

 A Flask web application that helps users discover trending stocks from global markets with direct trading platform access.